nikomc/nikomc.github.io/.ipynb_checkpoints/bio-checkpoint.md

 ![Portrait of the Author as a Younger Man](/assets/images/pages/niko_filter.jpg)

 My name is Niko McCarty, and this is a vain attempt to encapsulate my interests in a few lines of text.
-I'm currently an M.A. student at New York University, where I study science journalism.
-As a data analyst, programmer and journalist, my goal is to tell captivating science stories by blending narratives with visualizations.
+I'm currently an M.A. journalism student in the SHERP program at New York University.
+As a programmer, journalist, and former synthetic biologist, my goal is to share science with others by blending stories with static and interactive data visualizations.

 I hold an M.S. in Bioengineering from the California Institute of Technology[^1] and a MRes in Systems and Synthetic Biology from Imperial College London[^2], where I was a Fulbright scholar.
 I've published peer-reviewed articles on new CRISPR technologies, multiplexed guide RNAs, and engineered microbial communities.